Remote Employee Returning Equipment: 5 Steps To Avoid The Problems

 If the item is damaged beyond repair or you don’t want to use it anymore, we activate retirement protocol and change the item status to “out of service.”

 5. Where Does The Item Go Next?

-During the pandemic, it was common if a didn’t have a dedicated storage facility, someone in the IT department would just have a stack of laptops sitting in their living room or wherever they had space.
+During the pandemic, it was common that if a didn’t have a dedicated storage facility, someone in the IT department would just have a stack of laptops sitting in their living room or wherever they had space.

-There are obvious concerns security in this situation, and you have to factor in that now that one is responsible for coordinating and sending the once a new joins.
+There are obvious concerns about security in this situation, and you have to factor in that now that one is responsible for coordinating and sending the once a new joins.

 Our global warehouse partners will wipe any device and store it once it passes inspection or goes under maintenance.